tari-project/tari/RFC/src/RFC-0171_PeerToPeerMessagingProtocol.md

 A worker:

 - MUST deserialize the MessageHeader
   - if unable to deserialize, MUST discard the message
 - MUST check the message signature
-    - SHOULD discard the message if the signature is invalid.
+  - MUST discard the message if the signature is invalid.
-    - MUST discard the message if the signature has been processed before
+  - MUST discard the message if the signature has been processed within the [DuplicateMessageWindow]
 - If the encryption flag is set:
-    - SHOULD attempt to decrypt the message
+  - MUST attempt to decrypt the message
     - if successful, process and handle the message
-        - otherwise, SHOULD forward the message using the `Closest` BroadcastStrategy
+    - otherwise, MUST forward the message using the `Random` BroadcastStrategy
     - if the message is not encrypted, MUST discard it
 - If the destination [node ID] is set:
   - if the destination match this node's ID: process and handle the message
-    - if the destination does not match: SHOULD forward the message using the `Closest` BroadcastStrategy
+  - if the destination does not match: MUST forward the message using the `Closest` BroadcastStrategy
 - If the destination is not set:
   - if the MessageType is a kind of propagation message:
     - MUST handle the message
-        - MUST forward the message using the `Closest` BroadcastStrategy,
+    - MUST forward the message using the `Random` BroadcastStrategy,
   - if the MessageType is a kind of encrypted message:
     - MUST attempt to decrypt and handle the message
-        - if successful, SHOULD handle the message
+    - if successful, MUST handle the message
-        - if unsuccessful, SHOULD forward the message using the `Closest` BroadcastStrategy,
+    - if unsuccessful, MUST forward the message using the `Random` or `Flood` BroadcastStrategy,

 #### OutboundMessageService

 OutboundMessageService is responsible for using the connection and peer infrastructure to send messages to the rest of the network.

 In particular, it is responsible for:

 - serializing the message body
 - constructing and serializing the MessageHeader
 - constructing the MessageEnvelope
 - executing the required BroadcastStrategy
 - sending messages using the ConnectionManager